 More information about the Common Core Standards

 Here are many links providing useful information on the CCS.
 Although some of the sources have a more sensationalist tone than I am personally comfortable with, I am providing the links for informational purposes.
 You may decide which, if any, you care to read.
+Next week’s post will offer a look at writing and literature in the Common Core.

 California and 47 other states are considering adopting common-core state standards for K-12 in math and English language arts.
 Ze’ev Wurman, who helped develop California’s standards in the 1990s, explains his opposition to Common Core in an April 2010 interview with The Educated Guess’s John Fensterwald.